Military campaigns of Julius Caesar: Early military career

 Gaius Julius Caesar was born into an influential patrician family, the gens Julia.
 His father, Gaius Julius Caesar, was the governor of the province of Asia, and his mother, Aurelia, came from an influential family who were supporters of Sulla.
-In 85 BC, at the age of 16, Caesar became the head of his family after his father death, which coincided with the civil war between Sulla and his uncle Gaius Marius.
+In 85 BC, at the age of 16, Caesar became the head of his family after his father’s death, which coincided with the civil war between Sulla and supporters of Caesar's uncle Gaius Marius.
 When Marius and his ally Lucius Cornelius Cinna were in control of Rome, Caesar was nominated as the new flamen Dialis (high priest of Jupiter), and he was married to Cinna's daughter Cornelia.
-After Sulla's ultimate victory, his enacted a brutal purge of the supporters of Marius, including Caesar.
+After Sulla's ultimate victory, he enacted a brutal purge of the supporters of Marius, including Caesar.
 He was stripped of his inheritance, his position of high priest and was forced to go into hiding after refusing to divorce Cornelia.
 Sulla eventually ended his persecution of Caesar after his mothers family intervened on his behalf.
-Soon after this, Ceasar entered into service in the army in 81 BC in an attempt to leave Rome should Sulla change his mind.
+Soon after this, Caesar entered into service in the army in 81 BC in an attempt to leave Rome should Sulla change his mind.

 He first served under the command of Marcus Minucius Thermus in Asia and Servilius Isauricus in Cilicia.
 He won early distinction by earning the Civic Crown for his actions at the Siege of Mytilene and later secured the assistance of King Nicomedes's fleet during a diplomatic mission to Bithynia.

 After Sulla's death in 78 BC, Caesar returned to Rome where he was elected military tribune.
 This served as his entry into politics and in 69 BC, he was elected as quaestor in the province of Hispania.
 He was also elected to Pontifex maximus and was eventually made governor of Hispania Ulterior.
 While in Hispania, Caesar held the title of Imperator and lead military campaigns against local tribes.